 Analysis of eutrophication policy instruments to decrease eutrophication from agriculture.

-Water planning advisory function at the farm level.
 This project also includes a pilot project with concrete measures to reduce nutrient load in horse keeping.

 7. Decrease eutrophication at the river basin level

 Capacity building and planning to decrease eutrophication from agriculture at the river basin level, in rivers Sagån, Kilaån and Hågaån.